gmaher/ai_posts/contextual_summarization/post.md

     {passage}
     """
     ```
-    By including a log of previous summaries, the LLM can maintain continuity across multiple chunks.
+    By including a log of previous summaries, the LLM can maintain continuity when summarizing multiple chunks.

 4. **Splitting the Text into Chunks**: The document is split into chunks, each containing approximately `2000` characters:
     ```python